Friendship: Meeting of the Minds in an Income Gap

-Money issues can bring about powerful shifts within relationships.
+Money issues can bring about powerful shifts in relationships.
 Differences in financial stature, in particular, expendable income, can cause conflict.
-Your friend would prefer to eat out at the Savoy, but you can just about afford McDonalds.
+Your friend would prefer to eat out at the Savoy, but you can just about afford McDonald’s.
 Or your best girlfriend is always strutting her designer-label suits, making you feel a bit dowdy in your off-the-rack department store clothes.

 Keeping these friendships fresh and fun all depends on what you put into them – a good mix of understanding, openness, compassion and love is all it takes.

 Every authentic friendship requires effective communication.
 Without it, there is no clarity between friends.

 If your friend earns lots more than you, you may need to drop some obvious hints about your unfavourable financial situation.
 Mentioning even the smallest matters, like your insignificant annual bonus this year, will catch the attention of your wealthier friend.
 Your friend will surely understand where you are coming from.

 In fact, it’s recommended that you talk openly about your situation, even though you may feel embarrassed about discussing financial difficulties.
 You may be concerned that your friend will start considering you as inferior.
 You may worry that he or she might even reject your camaraderie.